-- Applications of students that were not selected for an award have to be maintained for the scholarship cycle plus one year. - Applications and support for awarded students must be maintained for Award Year + 1 (one year after the date of close of the award year).
+- Applications of students that were not selected for an award have to be maintained for the scholarship cycle plus one year. - Applications and support for awarded students must be maintained for Award Year + 1, which translates to one year after the completion of the application process for non-awardees and one year after the completion of the total duration of the scholarship for awardees, per Texas A&M University System Record Retention Schedule.